Health Insurance

 What does OSHC not cover?

 Each policy does offer slightly different options, though the basics required for a person studying in Australia are typically the same.
-Most OSHC policies will not cover
+Standard/basic OSHC typically doesn’t cover dental, optical, physiotherapy, or other extras treatments.
+You can arrange additional (“extras” or “ancillary”) coverage with your OSHC provider at an additional cost.

 • treatment arranged before coming to Australia;